Diversity and Inclusion at Reynolds

 William Judon, Police Sergeant

-Dr. Maria Poindexter, Manager of Training and Development
+Dr. Maria Poindexter, Coordinator, College-wide Professional Development

 Joe Schilling, Director of Communications/Special Assistant to the President